Generic name: ramelteon [ ram-EL-tee-on ]

 Ramelteon side effects

-Get emergency medical help if you have signs of an allergic reaction: hives; nausea, vomiting; difficult breathing; swelling of your face, lips, tongue, or throat.
+Ramelteon may cause a severe allergic reaction.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; nausea and vomiting; swelling of your face, lips, tongue, or throat.

 unusual thoughts or behavior, hallucinations, worsening depression, thoughts about hurting yourself;